-A Los Angeles, CA, restraining order attorney can help protect your rights if you are the subject of a restraining order or you are seeking one against another person.
+A Van Nuys restraining order attorney can help protect your rights if you are the subject of a restraining order or you are seeking one against another person.

-You Need the Top Los Angeles Restraining Order Attorney
+You Need the Top Van Nuys Restraining Order Attorney

-The Law Office of Christopher Chaney represents people in LA and the surrounding areas who are looking to acquire restraining orders against other individuals.
+The Law Office of Christopher Chaney represents people in Van Nuys, California, and the surrounding areas who are looking to acquire restraining orders against other individuals.
 With a strong criminal defense background, we also protect individuals who were unfairly issued restraining orders against them.
 Whether you’re seeking a restraining order against a neighbor, colleague, or family member or you’re looking to fight an order that’s been issued against you, we’re here to help.

 California Restraining Order Laws